-Table x: Real GDP of top 5 states with lowest sentiment
+Table x: Real GDP of top 5 states by sentiment

 Other Socio-Economic Indicators

 A similar analysis is done on Europe where sentiments were aggregated by country.
 Table 20 and Table 21 shows the top 5 European countries with the highest and lowest sentiments respectively.
 Apart from the Republic of Slovenia, the average score of all European countries is greater than 0.
 Based on the manual classification threshold from -0.25 to 0.25, the Republic of Slovenia, Isle of Man, and Turkey fall within the ‘neutral’ class.
 Hence, there are no countries with negative sentiments.